Des Plaines Landfill

 Power produced and sold from landfill gas-fueled electrical generation facilities is one of the most reliable sources of renewable energy.
 The project will support electrical generation facilities of 3,500 kilowatts, thus supplying the energy needs of 3,500 residents in the immediate area.

-This project is a collaborative effort between Sexton Energy LLC, which operates the project, and Commonwealth Edison, which will purchase all of the output from the facility under the rates filed with the Illinois Commerce Commission (ICC).
-NativeEnergy has purchased 90,000 tons from this project.
+This project is a collaborative effort between Sexton Energy LLC, which operates the project, and Commonwealth Edison, which will purchase all of the output from the facility under the rates filed with the Illinois Commerce Commission.
+NativeEnergy has purchased 90,000 tonnes from this project.

 Sustainable Development Benefits

 This project will support the generation facilities of 3.5 MW with clean, renewable energy, thus avoiding the need to use energy from the regular electric grid.
-Its operation traps and uses landfill gas, a major greenhouse gas accounting for over 35% of the man-made methane gas emissions in the United States.
-The project is also an important educational tool standing as an example of a feasible small-scale solution to global warming.
+Its operation traps and uses landfill gas, the third largest methane emissions source in the United States.
 Additionally, the project provides good economic use of otherwise unusable land by transforming what was once considered waste into consumable energy.

 Validation and Verification